gitter-badger/gazpacho/README.md

 Keep in mind that Gazpacho use __frendly URL__, so the URL `http://mysite.com/posts/new` will call the `PostsController->new();` action.

-The model class you generated will create the database tables once the class is reach automatically.
+The model class you generated will create the database tables once the class is reached __automatically__.
-So you don't need to create the tables on your mariaDB client.
+So you __don't__ need to create the tables on your mariaDB client.

 ## License